Mardoqueu/Mardoqueu/README.md

 <hr>
 <h3> 👨🏻•💻 About Me </h3>

-- 🔭 I’m currently working on back and front.
+- 🔭 I am a positive, enthusiastic and competent Web Developer who, over the years, has built up a diverse range of skills, qualities and attributes that guarantee I will perform highly in this role.
-- 🌱 I’m currently learning React/NextJS.
+- 🌱 I’m currently building many projects with Angular, NextJS, Java, Node and using many more stacks, you can check it out on my Github
 - 👯 I'm an experienced software engineer who constantly seeks out innovative solutions to everyday problems.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mardoqueu-sousa/).
 - 😄 Pronouns: He/Him